-5.3.3 The common trend assumption
+5.4.2 The common trend assumption

-The main assumption of our estimation is that, given the control variables, the only thing that could explain health differentials between cohorts between sectors is due to retirement policies.
-The identifying assumption is that the age/cohort profiles would have been the same, up to a constant shift, in the absence of the reform.
-We check this assumption on pre-reform cohorts (1931 to 1933), not affected by the 1993 reform.
+The main assumption of our estimation is that, given the control variables, the only thing that could explain health differentials between cohorts between sectors is due to retirement policies.28 The identifying assumption is that the age/cohort profiles would have been the same, up to a constant shift, in the absence of the reform.
+We check this assumption on pre-reform cohorts, not affected by the 1993 reform.
+The generation 1933 is the last generation not impacted by the reform, it is more easily comparable to the ones following.
+First, we check the common trend between the generations 1933 and the previous ones29.
+Second, we show the effect β_3 for each generation, taking generation 1933 as control group, as it is the youngest generation not impacted by the reform, controlling by individual characteristics.
 Figure 3 shows the evolution of the average of Duke-Health Profiles for pre-reform cohorts for less-educated individuals (see Figure 3a) and highly-educated individuals (see Figure 3b).
 More precisely, the outcome (on the Y-axis) corresponds to the average of physical, mental, perceived health and social life, it gathers information contained in Table 2.
-The evolution of this synthetic indicator is the same between these three pre-reform cohorts.
-28
+The evolution of this synthetic indicator is the